ziwei-jiang/ziwei-blog/content/projects/robotics_specialization/aerial_robotics.md

 $$ \mathbf{u_2} = \begin{bmatrix} k_{p,\phi}(\phi_{des} - \phi)+ k_{d,\phi}(p_{des}-p) \\\ k_{q,\theta} (\theta_{des} - \theta) + k_{d,\theta}(q_{des} - q) \\\
 k_{r,\phi}(\psi_{des} - \psi) + k_{d, psi}(r_{des}-r) \end{bmatrix} $$

 Similar to the 2D case, we linearize the equation of motions to apply the PD controller.
-The equilibrium point is the configuration at the position where the angular velocity is equal to zero, pitch and roll angle are close to zero.
+The equilibrium point is the configuration at the position where the angular velocity is equal to zero; the pitch and roll angle are close to zero.

 Linearizing Newton's equation, get
 $$ \ddot{r_1} = g(\Delta \theta \cos\psi_0 + \Delta\phi\sin\psi_0)$$